yifanyou/ShopDemo/README.md

 ## ShopDemo
-A Web mobile app used for ordering product.
+A web mobile app used for ordering product.

 ### Tools
-- Sencha Touch
+- Sencha Touch 2.3
-- SpringMVC
+- SpringMVC 3.2.8